Mtn-Man/JellyMac/README.md

 **Complete media automation for macOS - from clipboard to library**

 JellyMac is a sophisticated media automation tool that handles both YouTube content and torrent downloads with complete library integration.
-Copy a YouTube link or magnet link, and JellyMac handles everything: download → intelligent processing → clean naming → library integration → automatic cleanup.
+Copy a YouTube or magnet link, and JellyMac handles everything: download → intelligent processing → clean naming → library integration → automatic cleanup.
 All with zero additional user input.

+**Don't need all that?**

+Jellymac is also a fully featured, free YouTube downloader, that works well with minimal setup!

 ---